ydmao/Metis/README.md

 ----------------

 To build Metis with scalable memory allocator such as jemalloc and flow.
-Flow is our re-implementation of Streamflow that may be open-sourced soon.
-You can link with a specific memory allocator using:
+Flow is our re-implementation of [Streamflow](http://people.cs.vt.edu/~scschnei/streamflow/).
+Flow may be open-sourced in future.

+To link with a specific memory allocator,

     $ ./configure --with-malloc=<jemalloc|flow>
+    $ make clean
+    $ make

 Running Test
 ------------